 Madison Media institute was established in 1969 as the Trans American school of Broadcasting with programs that prepared graduates for jobs in radio broadcasting.
-Over the years the college added a broader range of programs to reflect the changes in the media field and in 1995, the name was changed to Madison Media institute.
-In 2001, the facilities were moved to a new space that featured three recording studios, a video studio, editing suites and expanded classrooms.
-In 2009, a new building was added to accommodate a full motion capture lab for the gaming program as well as a 7.1 surround sound theater, installation training shop and classrooms – making the total space 31,000 square feet.
+Over the years a broader range of curriculum, to reflect the changes in the media field, were implemented.
+In 1995, the name was changed to Madison Media institute.
+The MMI facilities were moved to a new space that featured three distinguished recording studios, a video studio, editing suites and expanded classrooms in 2001.
+In 2009, a new building was added to accommodate a full motion capture lab, which is one of only a handful in the state of Wisconsin, for the gaming program.
+Continuing to standout amongst Madison colleges, MMI also added a 7.1 surround sound theater, installation training shop and classrooms – making the total space 31,000 square feet.

 Madison Media Institute's Training Facility & Career Programs

 Today, Madison Media Institute has grown to include…Media Business , 3D Modeling for Gaming , Animation & Motion Capture , Graphic Design , Recording and Live Sound , Web Developer , Video Production & Editing

 Students are given hands-on training by Grammy-award and Emmy-award winning faculty in an environment that fosters real-world experiences.